1 year fixed rate bonds

 Should you choose a 1 year fixed rate bond?

-If you have a lump sum of money that you can lock away for a year, you may find that you can get a higher interest rate through a 1 year fixed rate bond (also known as a fixed term deposit) than you would typically get with an ISA or easy access account.
+If you have a lump sum of money that you can afford to lock away for a year, you may find that you can get a higher interest rate through a 12 month fixed rate bond (also known as a fixed term deposit), than you would typically get with an ISA or easy access account.
+What's more, you'll know exactly how much you'll earn when the product matures, as the interest rate is fixed.

 What is a 1 year fixed rate bond?

-A 1 year fixed rate bond is a savings account you can open with a single lump sum and earn a fixed interest rate for one year.
-No matter what happens to the Bank of England base rate or the interest rate of other savings accounts, the rate on your fixed rate savings will stay the same for 12 months.
+A 1 year fixed rate bond is a savings account you can open with a single deposit, and earn a fixed interest rate for one year.
+No matter what happens to the Bank of England base rate or interest rates generally, the rate will stay the same for 12 months.

 You can also apply for fixed rate bonds with different terms, including six month, two year, three year and five year fixed rate bonds.